-The rural-urban gap in mortality has been growing steadily over the last three decades, and a growing body of work has looked into the reasons for this growing disparity, specifically the causes of deaths.
-Another approach is to build on the seminal work that mapped lifestyle and behavior factors into death rates from specific causes; that is, to make predictions of future death rates due to current behavior.
-We hypothesize that the generally poorer health behaviors in rural areas lead to higher rates of avoidable death rural communities than in urban communities.
+The rural-urban gap in mortality had been growing steadily over the last three decades, and a growing body of work had looked into the reasons for this growing disparity, specifically the causes of deaths.
+Another approach was to build on the seminal work that mapped lifestyle and behavior factors into death rates from specific causes; that is, to make predictions of future death rates due to current behavior.
+We hypothesized that the generally poorer health behaviors in rural areas lead to higher rates of avoidable death rural communities than in urban communities.

 A deeper understanding of the relationship between behaviors and mortality may influence policy priorities.
 It may be the case that the most efficient strategies for targeting the overall rural-urban mortality rate are based in factors more "upstream" than previously thought.
 For example, while deaths from trauma (especially for those who had poor access to timely high-quality trauma care) may grab headlines, the less visible deaths from lung cancer (as a result of higher smoking rates) and heart disease (as a result of obesity) may disproportionately be more responsible for the rural-urban disparity.